 Since 1995, the Pushkin Gallery has been representing individual works and Lifetime Collections by important Russian Post-War 'Outsiders', notably including Nikolai Timkov (1912-1993), Boris Chetkov (1926-2010) and Vasily Golubev (1925-1985).

-Kenneth Pushkin comments, "the paintings in this collection are rare and among the most significant examples of Outsider art from Post-War Soviet Union / Russia - and they are beautiful.
-In Russia, the highest-level works from this period have all but disappeared, acquired by museums, or hidden in private collections.
+Kenneth Pushkin comments, "the paintings in this collection are rare and among the most significant examples of Outsider art from postwar Soviet Union / Russia - and they are beautiful.
+It’s notable that the highest-level works from this period have all but disappeared - acquired by museums or hidden in private collections."

 Pushkin Gallery is pleased to announce the captivating new website dedicated to The Collected Works of Boris Chetkov.
 Explore, discover and share the stunning creations and important story of this extraordinary artist.

 Thank You for your studied appreciation of the best of Post War and Modern Art.